How to Send Email to Multiple People

 In Outlook

 Outlook offers a mail merge feature similar to the one available in Google Workspace.
-Here’s how to send an Outlook email to multiple recipients individually using that feature:
+To send an Outlook email to multiple recipients individually using that feature, you will need to do a mail merge from Excel to Word.

-- Open Microsoft Word and draft your message.
+- Open Microsoft Word and draft your message to create the mail merge template.

-- When ready, navigate to the top menu bar and choose Mailings.
+- When ready, navigate to the top menu bar and choose Mailings → Start Mail Merge → Email Messages.

-- When everything is set up how you want, select Finish & Merge, then choose Send Email Messages.
+- When everything is set up how you want, select Finish & Merge, then choose Send Email Messages or Merge to E-Mail.

 - Enter a subject line, mail format, and send records, then press OK or Mail Merge to Outlook.